Skip to Content

 Greetings, Riders and Fans:

-Welcome to Prescott for the Whiskey Off-Road, one of the premier mountain biking events in the country.
-This event reinforces Prescott’s reputation as a premiere venue for outdoor recreation.
-Whiskey Off-Road is one of the most anticipated events of the year in Prescott, starting off the special event season with a bang.
+Welcome to Prescott for the Whiskey Off-Road, one of the premier mountain biking events in the nation.
+The Whiskey Off-Road is one of the most anticipated events of the year in Prescott, kick starting our special event season, and demonstrating Prescott’s reputation as a premiere venue for outdoor recreation.

 While here in Prescott be sure to visit the one of a kind, locally-owned restaurants, bars, breweries, cafes and shops that add to the unique charm of Prescott.

-Thank you for joining us for the Whiskey Off-Road, and best of luck to all of our contestants.
+Thank you for joining us for the 19th annual Whiskey Off-Road, and best of luck to all of our contestants.

 Sincerely,